joaotavora/yasnippet/doc/snippet-development.rst

 Embedded Emacs-lisp code
 ------------------------

-Emacs-Lisp code can be embedded inside the template.
-They are written inside back-quotes (`````):

-They are evaluated when the snippet is being expanded.
+Emacs-Lisp code can be embedded inside the template, written inside back-quotes (`````).
+The lisp forms are evaluated when the snippet is being expanded.
 The evaluation is done in the same buffer as the snippet being expanded.

-Here's an example for ``c-mode`` to calculate the header file guard dynamically:
+Here's an example for ``c-mode`` to calculate the header file guard
+dynamically:

 .. sourcecode:: text